lee-orr/bevy-tilt-five/README.md

 It is very much a work in progress, and so far is barely functional even in the little functionality that does exist.

-Currently, it can render images to a single pair of Tilt Five glasses using DX11.
-The tracking of the headset is currently still broken, and no thought has gone into implementing the wand input yet.
-However, the goal is to provide full support for multiple headsets & their inputs.
+Currently, it can render images to multiple pairs of Tilt Five glasses using DX11 (tested up to 4) - but doesn't yet have any wand support.

 ## Licensing
 The library itself is dual licensed under either: